This department supervises the following degree programs and certificates:

 Note that some courses fulfill more than one category (e.g., ENGL 3302 is both Early and British; ENGL 3323 is both Early and American).
 However, three courses are required from this group.

-- Two additional 3000-level courses.
+B. Two additional 3000-level courses.

-- 4000-level courses
+II.
+4000-level courses

-- ENGL 4374
+A. ENGL 4374

-- Three additional 4000-level courses from the following: ENGL 4300, 4301, 4311, 4312, 4313, 4314, 4315, 4321, 4342, 4351, 4371, or 4373
+B. Three additional 4000-level courses from the following: ENGL 4300, 4301, 4311, 4312, 4313, 4314, 4315, 4321, 4342, 4351, 4371, or 4373

 Creative Writing Concentration.
 The major in English with a concentration in creative writing is designed for students wishing to write fiction, nonfiction, and/or poetry with the guidance of teachers who write.
 This plan allows maximum concentration in literature courses so that, as they write, students may further understand and appreciate the aspects and techniques of fiction, nonfiction, and poetry.
 In addition to the opportunities for writing and literary study, this concentration is especially appropriate for students interested in teaching creative writing and literature at the college level, studying creative writing and literature in graduate school, and preparing for professional graduate schools, such as law and business.
-Permission to take 4351 requires submission of a writing sample, the prerequisite of ENGL 3351 in the same genre, and permission of the instructor.
+Permission to take 4351 requires submission of a writing sample, the prerequisite of at least one ENGL 3351 (preferably in the same genre), and permission of the instructor.